calculating/brownian/README.md

 # brownian
-A couple of physics simulations made in js.
+A couple of physics simulations made in JS.
 Previously on physics.lol

 ![slow red crawly particles](red_crawly.gif)